Hallstatt

 Common Mistakes to Avoid

 1. Underestimating altitude: Innsbruck resorts reach 3,200m.
-Drink more water, wear higher SPF sunscreen, allow adjustment time if coming from sea level.
+Therefore, drink more water, wear higher SPF sunscreen, and allow adjustment time if coming from sea level.

 2. Relying only on one resort: Weather varies dramatically by aspect and elevation.
-Have backup options.
+Consequently, you should always have backup options.

 3. Ignoring equipment quality: Rental gear varies wildly.
-Sport Neuner and Bächli Sport get consistent recommendations.
-Avoid hotel rental shops.
+Specifically, Sport Neuner and Bächli Sport get consistent recommendations.
+In contrast, avoid hotel rental shops.

 4. Booking last-minute accommodation in February: School holidays across Europe create competition.
-Book 3+ months ahead for peak season.
+As a result, book 3+ months ahead for peak season.

 5. Missing the après-ski timing: It happens 3-5pm at slope-level restaurants, not in town.
-Try Café 3440 at Stubaier Gletscher or Hoadlhaus at Axamer Lizum.
+For example, try Café 3440 at Stubaier Gletscher or Hoadlhaus at Axamer Lizum.

 Real Costs (2024/25 Winter Season)